medavox/tuki-nuwa.old/README.md

 These rules produce over 6000 potential dual-syllable words;
 so why does Toki Pona (a language with ~120 words) even HAVE 3-syllable words?

+There are a finite number of consonant-vowel syllables.

+Two syllables are said to be 'half-identical' if they share either a consonant or a vowel.

+Two words that are made of the same syllables *in the same order* are identical.

+Two words are considered to be 'too similar' if they only differ by a half-similar syllable.

 The Argument for removing sounds
 -------------